microsoft/fluentui/packages/react-popup/Spec.md

 Only the `PopupContent` component will render DOM markup.
 By default the components renders an HTML `div` element.

+### aria-hidden

+Using a `Popup` with a focus trap is no different from a modal dialog in terms of a11y.
+Therefore, `aria-hidden` must be applied to all non-interactive elements of the page when the `Popup` is open.

 ### Accessible markup

 Accessible markup is divided into two scenarios: